8 of the Best Mouse For CAD in 2019 Reviewed - Architecture Lab

 Before we jump into the functionality part which makes this mouse an amazing bargain for CAD, we have to deal with the design.

-In short, the design is amazing.
-Logitech knows how ergonomics work and MS Master 2S meets the Logitech standard of quality and comfort through and through.
+In short, the design is amazing, some would call it legendary.
+Logitech knows how ergonomics work and MS Master 3S meets the Logitech standard of quality and comfort through and through.

-It looks gorgeous as well.
-From polygonal pattern on thumb rest to the curvy body, this mouse is truly beautiful.
+It looks gorgeous as well, from polygonal pattern on thumb rest to the curvy body, this mouse is truly beautiful.

 Finally, about the features, we can’t stress enough how much we loved Flow Control.
 It lets you use the mouse on multiple separate devices at once – including file transfer using copy-paste.
 It helps in no matter the kind of work but for CAD, it’s exceptionally helpful because many of our testers use multiple devices in their workflow.

-The Auto-Shift Scrolling is refined to perfection as well.
-It shifts seamlessly between click-to-click and hyper-fast scrolling.
+The Auto-Shift Scrolling is refined to perfection as well, it shifts seamlessly between click-to-click and hyper-fast scrolling.

 Couple these features with triple connectivity and great battery life, and you have got yourself the perfect wireless mouse for CAD.